kristofvdj88/battleships_iscp/README.md

-# Battleship
+# Battleships_iscp
-Rust console game created for learning purpose
+Small SC game created for the purpose of learning Rust and ISCP

-## Issues:
-If vscode code formatting does not work, please take a look https://github.com/rust-lang/rls-vscode/issues/466